Looking for the best things to do in Coronado Island with kids?

 ► Stroll along Orange Avenue, grab an ice cream cone, look at the shops, and pop into the Coronado Museum.

-Fun Things to Do on Coronado Island with Kids
+Coronado Island Things to Do with Kids

-1. Spend Time on a Coronado Beach
+1. Spend Time on Coronado Beach

 Every trip to Coronado should include plenty of beach time, so let’s start there!

-There are five beach areas on Coronado Island, including Coronado Central Beach, Coronado Dog Beach, Glorietta Bay Beach, Silver Strand State Beach, and the beaches at Ferry Landing Marketplace.
+There are five main beach areas on Coronado Island, including Coronado Central Beach, Coronado Dog Beach, Glorietta Bay Beach, Silver Strand State Beach, and the beaches at Ferry Landing Marketplace.

 The best stretch of wide sandy beach is located in front of the Hotel del Coronado.
 While the hotel provides an amazing backdrop as well as lots of convenient spots to grab a bite or pick up sunscreen, it’s a public beach for everyone to enjoy.
+In fact, you can even rent lounge chairs, day beds, boogie boards, and other amenities right from Del.

 If you have little kids are just want calmer seas for your beach day, consider visiting Glorietta Bay Beach or one of the little beach areas near Ferry Landing Marketplace.
 Theses beaches are on the San Diego Bay side of the island.